 Many of you know about Dysphagia Café, a wonderful resource for SLPs.
-The attached link will take you to an article just posted there by Ed Byce, M.Ed.
+With permission, the attached link will take you to an article just posted there by Ed Byce, M.Ed.
 CCC-SLP and Angela Van Sickle, PhD, CCC-SLP on critical thinking.
 Such foundational information to put our knowledge into action as we problem-solve patients across the age span and co-morbidities.
-Filled with clinical references, it reinforces the importance of being life long learners and is a must read.
+Filled with clinical references, it reinforces the importance of being lifelong learners and is a must read.

 A quote from their conclusions: